slacgismo/pvinsight-onboarding/README.md

 This document is intended to help new collaborators to the PVInsight project get set up with a Python environment for running PVInsight algorithms.
 We recommend using miniconda as a package and virtual environment manager.

-There are two YAML files included in this repository: `pvi-dev` and `pvi-user`.
-The difference is whether or not the PVInsight code repositories `solar-data-tools` and `statistical-clear-sky` are installed from conda on the Python path (the “user” configuration) or not (the developer or “dev” configuration).
+If you are looking to use [`solar-data-tools`](https://github.com/slacgismo/solar-data-tools/) and [`statistical-clear-sky`](https://github.com/slacgismo/StatisticalClearSky) on your own data sets, you will want to follow the intructions for the `pvi-user` environment below.

+If you are looking to work on or develop the `solar-data-tools` and `statistical-clear-sky` packages, you'll want to follow the instructions for the `pvi-dev` environment.

 ## Steps for both environments:
 1) Make sure that gcc and g++ are installed on your system.
 For Mac OS we suggest using homebrew to install these two pieces of software.
 For Ubuntu, you can use apt-get.